once upon a time ...

 What are the fear periods in puppies?

-A fear period is a period of time that the dog’s danger brain activates more readily than usual.
+A fear period is a phase where the brain activates for danger more readily than usual.
 Fear periods occur during times of rapid cognitive growth.
-As a trend, they seem to pop-up, at about the same time as physical growth spurts.
-During a fear period, you may observe that your confident and friendly puppy is more cautious and reserved towards strangers.
+As a trend, a fear period does seem to pop-up, at about the same time as physical growth spurts.
+During a fear period, you may observe that your confident and friendly puppy is more cautious and reserved.
 Puppy owner’s commonly report that their puppy becomes more reactive to noises, novel experiences or sudden movements, as they transition through a fear period.
 There are three main developmental fear phases that a young puppy will experience on his way to maturity.

-🐾 Understanding a puppy’s developmental fear periods is important to providing the right training, support and socialisation at each phase.
+🐾 Understanding a puppy’s developmental fear periods is important in order to provide the right training, support and socialisation at each phase.

 Adolescent fear period